 2. Nike Moon Shoe – $437,500

 The Nike Moon Shoe was designed by Bill Bowerman, the co-founder of Nike, mainly for the 1972 Olympics.
-Because of its handmade construction, this shoe gained historic importance, and one could sell for $437,500, showing that it’s part of the brand’s legacy.
+Because of its handmade construction, this shoe gained historic importance, and it could sell for $437,500, showing that it’s part of the brand’s legacy.

 3. Fire Monkey Sneakers – $4 Million